jorgebastida/gordon/docs/lambdas.rst

 role
 ^^^^^^^^^^^^^^^^^^^^^^

 ARN of the lambda role this function will use.

-If not provided, gordon will create one role for this function and include all necessary ``policies``.
-This is the default behaviour.
+If not provided, gordon will create one role for this function for you and include all necessary ``policies`` *(This is the default and most likely behaviour you want).*

 .. code-block:: yaml